entropyxyz/entropy-core/README.md

 Once the node template is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with your chain.
 [Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944) connecting the Apps to your local node template.

+### Command line interface

+A [simple command line interface client](https://github.com/entropyxyz/entropy-core/tree/master/crates/test-cli) is included in this repository for test purposes.
+This can be used with both the local docker-compose network and network deployments.

+It is however only intended for use with test networks and has no secure private key storage.
+For a fully featured command line client see [entropyxyz/cli](https://github.com/entropyxyz/cli).

 ## Threshold Keys

-- Keys for internal testnet use only, not secure, here for convenience do not use them for anything real
+- Keys for internal devnet use only (used in tests and for the local network built with docker-compose).
+These are not secure, they are here for convenience, do not use them for anything real.

 #### Alice